 Following the hurricanes, the initial job losses in Puerto Rico totaled about 4%, though employment is beginning to improve somewhat.
 This loss is considerably steeper than what has typically been experienced after most major natural disasters that have hit the United States.
-That being said, domestic air passenger data suggest that from September through November more than 150,000 people left Puerto Rico, net of arrivals.
+Domestic air passenger data suggest that from September through November more than 150,000 people left Puerto Rico, net of arrivals.
 Looking ahead, recovery will be affected by a variety of factors, most notably the degree of out-migration, the level of external aid the economy receives, and the effectiveness of fiscal and other reforms in Puerto Rico.

-19. SUBSEQUENT EVENTS (CONTINUED)
+20. SUBSEQUENT EVENTS (CONTINUED)

 In response to these events and seeking a quick recovery, immediately after the emergency, the municipalities of Puerto Rico were declared disaster zones and began receiving financial assistance from FEMA.
-In order to qualify to receive these funds, the municipalities must present evidence of expenses since they are provided under a system of reimbursement of expenses incurred.
+To qualify to receive these funds, the municipalities must present evidence of expenses since they are provided under a system of reimbursement of expenses incurred.
 The expenses that qualify for the initial phase of recovery are those that are related to the categories established by FEMA.

 These expenses are broken down into categories A, B, C, D, E, F and G. The recovery processes are concentrated within Category A (Debris removal) and Category B (Emergency Protective Measures).
-Between these two categories, as of June 30, 2019, the Municipality had managed to document expenses amounting to \$2,213,226; of which \$4,697,107 had been received and were pending receipt of \$962,056.
+Between these two categories, as of June 30, 2020, the Municipality had managed to document expenses amounting to \$9,247,532; of which \$7,519,862 had been received and were pending receipt of \$1,727,670.

-Regarding the categories from C to G (Permanent Works), these projects are projected to begin at the end of fiscal year 2018-2019.
+Regarding the categories from C to G (Permanent Works), these projects are projected to begin at the end of fiscal year 2020-2021.
 Based on the projects that have been submitted to FEMA, the municipal administration estimates that \$42,500,000 will be received to complete them within a period of five years.